renovatebot/renovate/docs/usage/configuration-options.md

 <!-- prettier-ignore -->
 !!! warning
-    Using `matchHost` without a protocol will lead to a behaviour as there is no `matchHost` configuration at all.
+    Using `matchHost` without a protocol behaves the same as if you had set no `matchHost` configuration.

 <!-- prettier-ignore -->
 !!! note